lixuanxian/connect-mongoose-only/README.md

 ## Remove expired sessions

-By default, `connect-mongo` uses MongoDB's TTL collection feature (2.2+) to have mongod automatically remove expired sessions.
+By default, `connect-mongoose-only` uses MongoDB's TTL collection feature (2.2+) to have mongod automatically remove expired sessions.
 But you can change this behavior.

 ### Set MongoDB to clean expired sessions (default mode)

-`connect-mongo` will create a TTL index for you at startup.
+`connect-mongoose-only` will create a TTL index for you at startup.
 You MUST have MongoDB 2.2+ and administration permissions.

 ```js
 app.use(session({